Meryre II: East wall: presentation of tribute

 Their six daughters are shown behind them.
 Meritaten, Meketaten and Ankhesenpaaten are shown holding hands.
 Neferneferuaten is holding something in her hands.
 Neferure is shown holding a gazelle.
 The youngest daughter, Setepenre, holds a bouquet of flowers while petting the gazelle her older sister is holding.

-North Wall East Side: Meryre rewarded by the King
+North wall, east side: Meryre rewarded by the king

-Meryre is shown before "The Lord of the Two Lands (Ankheperure)| Son of Re (Smenkhare- Djeser-Kheperu)| and the Great Royal Wife (Meritaten)|."
+Meryre is shown before "The Lord of the Two Lands (Ankheperure), Son of Re (Smenkhkare Djeser-Kheperu), and the Great Royal Wife (Meritaten)."
 The scene shows the royal couple bestowing honors and gifts on Meryre.
 The scene appears on the wall adjacent to the wall depicting the Durbar of year 12.
-Smenkhare may have served as a co-regent to Akhenaten.
+Smenkhkare may have served as a co-regent to Akhenaten.
 Meritaten was the Great Royal Wife to Smenkhare, while Nefertiti continued as the chief consort of Akhenaten.
-Nefertiti still held the Great Royal Wife title in year 16, hence Smenkhare must have been a co-regent or otherwise ruled with his wife Meritaten sometime after year 16 of Akhenaten.
+Nefertiti still held the Great Royal Wife title in year 16, hence Smenkhkare must have been a co-regent or otherwise ruled with his wife Meritaten sometime after year 16 of Akhenaten.